shuaishuaij/Readings/NLP-GAN-对抗训练/SeqGAN/README.md

 ### Related Work

 * GAN bypasses the difficulty of maximum likelihood learning and has gained striking successes in natural image generation (Denton et al. 2015).
-However, little progress has been made in applying GANs to sequence discrete data generation problems, e.g. natural language generation (Huszar´ 2015).
+However, little progress has been made in applying GANs to sequence discrete data generation problems, e.g. natural language generation (Huszar 2015).
 This is due to the generator network in GAN is designed to be able to adjust the output continuously, which does not work on discrete data generation (Goodfellow 2016).